 Key Points

-Making an inventory and getting valuations of personal property, especially items of significant value such as art, jewelry and furniture is crucial for fairness in property division during divorce.
+- Making an inventory and getting valuations of personal property, especially items of significant value such as art, jewelry, and furniture, is crucial for fairness in property division during divorce.

 Personal Property in Texas Divorce

-Personal property is everything an individual owns including both physical and non-physical items.
-In a Texas divorce you need to know what counts as personal property.
-This includes tangible items like furniture, clothes, appliances and jewelry, some of which may hold value, and intangible property like stocks and retirement accounts.
-These items can get very emotional because each spouse may have strong feelings about certain personal items making division tricky.
+Personal property is everything an individual owns, including both physical and non-physical items.
+In a Texas divorce, you need to know what counts as personal property.
+This includes tangible items like furniture, clothes, appliances, and jewelry, some of which may hold value, and intangible property like stocks and retirement accounts.
+These items can get very emotional because each spouse may have strong feelings about certain personal items, making division tricky.

 Dividing personal property can impact equitable distribution if not done correctly.
-Spouses are attached to personal items making property division more complex.
-Knowing the difference between personal, marital and separate property can make this process smoother and fairer for everyone involved.
+Spouses are attached to personal items, making property division more complex.
+Knowing the difference between personal, marital, and separate property can make this process smoother and fairer for everyone involved.

 Community Property vs. Separate Property in Texas

 In Texas personal property is different from real property because it’s not permanently attached to land or buildings.
 This is key when deciding how assets are labeled and divided in divorce.
 Texas is a community property state which means most property acquired by either spouse during the marriage belongs to both.
 This applies to assets earned during the marriage regardless of whose name is on the title.
 But not everything is divided.
-Separate property includes items owned before the marriage and those received through gifts, inheritance or personal injury settlements during the marriage.
-Sorting out if something is community or separate funds is key.
-For example, high-value items like art may need professional valuation to determine if they hold significant value and whether they are marital or non-marital property.

 Steps to Divide Personal Property Fairly